2019 Summer Season

 For information regarding open club xc training sessions, see the xc coaching page.

 For further detail, particularly on fixtures not included in the availability form, please go to the Scottish Athletics website for details.
 For detail specific to the East District XC League, visit the dedicated website.
 Finally, for historic cross country and road running detail and stats, visit the Scottish Archive.

 Club XC Championships

-The designated event for the award of club cross country champion across each age category is the NESAP Cross Country at Balgownie on 17/02/19.
-Entries for this event are now available online and can be made on in person on the day.
-All details are available on the entry webpage.
+The designated event for the award of club cross country champion across each age category was the NESAP Cross Country at Balgownie on 17/02/19.
+Results available:

 Thanks to John Purcell for keeping the scores up to date.